mikch06/opnsense-updates/README.md

 If there are open updates, the script will send an email message.

-Run it with a cronjob regularly.
+Run it with a opnsense system cronjob regularly.

-	e.g.
-	On thursdays at 5pm
-	0 17 * * 4 /root/opnsense-updates/check-updates.sh

 ## Install
+1.

 	Copy config-smpale.cfg to config.cfg
 	and fill the lines for a proper email config with smtp auth.